paramashiva123/Vehicle-Insurance-Project/README.md

 The project is architected as a series of sequential, automated steps that form the complete MLOps lifecycle.

-1.  [cite_start]**Data Ingestion**: The `DataIngestion` class connects to MongoDB using the `Proj1Data` utility, exports the collection as a DataFrame, and splits it into training and testing CSV files[cite: 3].
+1.  **Data Ingestion**: The `DataIngestion` class connects to MongoDB, exports the collection as a DataFrame, and splits it into training and testing CSV files.
-2.  **Data Validation**: The `DataValidation` class reads the train/test CSVs and validates them against a predefined schema (`config/schema.yaml`). [cite_start]It checks for the correct number of columns and the presence of all required features, ensuring data integrity before processing[cite: 4, 10].
+2.  **Data Validation**: The `DataValidation` class reads the train/test CSVs and validates them against a predefined schema (`config/schema.yaml`), ensuring data integrity.
-3.  **Data Transformation**: The `DataTransformation` class applies all preprocessing steps.
-It uses a `ColumnTransformer` pipeline to apply different scaling methods to different columns and handles class imbalance with `SMOTEENN`. [cite_start]The final preprocessor object is saved for later use in prediction[cite: 2].
+3.  **Data Transformation**: The `DataTransformation` class applies all preprocessing steps, including scaling, encoding, and handling class imbalance with `SMOTEENN`.
-4.  **Model Training**: The `ModelTrainer` class trains a `RandomForestClassifier` on the transformed data. [cite_start]It saves the final model object, which is a custom class that bundles the preprocessing pipeline and the trained model together (`src/entity/estimator.py`)[cite: 5, 12].
+4.  **Model Training**: The `ModelTrainer` class trains a `RandomForestClassifier` on the transformed data and bundles the preprocessor and model into a single artifact.
-5.  **Model Evaluation**: The `ModelEvaluation` class fetches the current production model from AWS S3.
-It then uses the test dataset to compare the F1-score of the newly trained model against the production model. [cite_start]The result determines if the new model is accepted[cite: 7].
+5.  **Model Evaluation**: The `ModelEvaluation` class fetches the current production model from AWS S3 and compares its F1-score against the newly trained model on the test set.
-6.  [cite_start]**Model Pusher**: If the new model is accepted, the `ModelPusher` class uploads the new model artifact to the designated AWS S3 bucket, replacing the old production model[cite: 6].
+6.  **Model Pusher**: If the new model is accepted, the `ModelPusher` class uploads the new model artifact to the AWS S3 bucket, making it the new production model.
-7.  **CI/CD Deployment**: When changes are pushed to GitHub, the workflow defined in `.github/workflows/aws.yaml` is triggered. [cite_start]It builds the Docker image, pushes it to AWS ECR, and the self-hosted runner on the EC2 instance pulls this new image and restarts the container, deploying the updated application without manual intervention[cite: 21, 25, 26, 27].
+7.  **CI/CD Deployment**: When changes are pushed to GitHub, the workflow builds the Docker image, pushes it to AWS ECR, and the self-hosted runner on EC2 deploys the new container.
-8.  **Prediction Service**: The running Docker container serves the `app.py` FastAPI application.
-Users can interact with the web UI to get predictions, or developers can integrate with the API endpoints.
+8.  **Prediction Service**: The running Docker container serves the FastAPI application, allowing users to get real-time predictions on whether a customer is interested in Vehicle Insurance.

 ---